St Clare’s and COVID-19

 England is now entering a period of lockdown with immediate effect owing to a rise in the number of Covid-19 cases.

 We will continue with our online teaching provision until the government tells us that we are able to return to face-to-face teaching.
 The boarding houses will remain open, so students are welcome to come and stay with us, use the library, be in a school environment, and enjoy community life among fellow students.

 The Prime Minister announced that schools in England would remain closed for live teaching until the February half-term break (15-19 February).

 The new strain of Covid-19 is more infectious but there is no evidence that it is any more dangerous than the standard virus.
 So, we are confident that the infection control measures we had in place in the Autumn term will be equally effective from January 2021.
 There were no cases of Covid-19 among either IB World School students or staff during the entire term.

 St Clare’s is a safe environment.

 Visitors to the college

-Visits by prospective students and parents have resumed and are by appointment only.
+Visits by prospective students and parents are by appointment only.
 We are able to conduct interviews via Skype if required.
 We are usually delighted to see former students but for the time being, such visits are suspended until later in the year.